ptdriscoll/hack-virtual-machine-translator/README.md

 ### Usage

-The Virtual Machine Translator reads .vm files in the data directory and generates .asm files.
-Either a .vm file or a directory with .vm files if fed as a parameter to the command line.
+The Virtual Machine Translator reads .vm files and generates .asm files.
+A path to either a .vm file or a directory with .vm files is fed as a parameter to the command line.
 For a file, one .asm translation is created at the same location.
 For a directory, one .asm translation is created within the directory for all .vm files in that directory.

 The translator runs vm_translator as a package from the root directory.
 To pass a course auto-grader, the translator also runs from within the vm_translator directory, using a file called VMTranslator.
 Tests run only from the root directory.